wwdc14/TGCameraViewController/README.md

 ### Todo

 * Customize layout programatically
-* Add support for more languages
 * Landscape mode support
 * Zoom
 * Image size as global parameter
-* Album button with preview of the last image of the album
 * Fast animations

 ---